USD ($)

 ● Strict Source Routing

-Why is the IPv4 Header important?
+Why is IPv4 Header Important?

 1. Packet Identification: The identification field helps in fragment reassembly, ensuring that packets split into smaller parts can be correctly reassembled at their destination.